p0-security/p0cli/README.md

 # P0 Security CLI

-The offical Command-Line Interface (CLI) for P0.
+The official Command-Line Interface (CLI) for P0.

 Supports creating access requests for cloud resources, assuming AWS roles, and connecting to AWS instances.